 A recent Work and Well-Being Survey conducted by the American Psychological Association (APA) sought the answers.
 They found that 21% of U.S. adults felt stressed during their time off, and 28% worked more than they thought they would on vacation.

 Inc.com recently referenced this statistic from our 2018 vacation survey: One-third of respondents expect to work during their vacation and say they spend a few minutes forwarding time-sensitive messages (22%) or answering calls or emails from their boss (24%).

+If you're constantly worrying about how to check work email from home while vacationing, there's a problem.
 While checking in may sound innocent enough, it actually negates the benefits of taking a vacation — and the onus isn’t entirely on workers.
 In our study, we found that millennials feel most guilty about taking vacations, are most likely to work on vacations, and are most likely to be influenced by their bosses than older generations.